c0ppelius/al-folio/_pages/about.md

 funding: true # include images of funding sources
 social: true  # includes social icons at the bottom of the page
 ---

 I study algebraic geometry and am particularly interested in questions arising from mirror symmetry.
 Much of my current work focuses on derived categories and their relation to more classical questions.
+I am also interested in formal verification, particular of modern mathematics.

 For more information about me, see my <a href="{{ '/assets/pdf/ballard_cv.pdf'
 | prepend: site.baseurl | prepend: site.url }}">CV</a>.
 For a list of my
 papers, please view the <a href="./publications/">publications</a> page.

 For a little of my pedagogical philosophy and experience, see my <a href="./teaching">teaching</a> page.
 As an extension of teaching, I take pride in mentoring researchers at all stages and I regularly organize mathematical events, even virtual ones.
 If you are interested in participating in such an event, please contact me.